 If you’re a wine lover, like us, the arrival of summer has you thinking PINK!
-We sat down with our Director of Sommology, Missa Capozzo, to talk about our favorite pink drink, rosé.
-In this edition of Ask Missa, you will learn how rosé came to fame, the factors that influence rosé, and Missa’s can’t-miss tips on how to pair a dry French rosé, like our 2017 Three Hearts, for the ultimate rosé experience.
+Let’s talk about how rosé rose to fame, the factors that influence rosé, and our can’t-miss tips on how to pair rosé with food!

 Rosé has secured its place as “the” drink of summer.
 How did it rise to fame in the states?